technowledgy/vue-h5p/README.md

 All events emitted by H5P are emitted by vue-h5p, event names are the H5P [event type](https://h5p.org/events), payload is the event data.

-Besides that we emit an "ready" event when H5P signals that its loaded.
+Besides that we emit an "ready" event when H5P signals that its loaded, and "height-changed" events (with the new height as integer argument), whenever H5P resize the iframe.

 ### Slots